naemon/naemon.github.io/documentation/usersguide/index.md

 <div class="alert alert-info"><i class="glyphicon glyphicon-info-sign"></i> Naemon can coexist with your current installation, it uses different users and folders.</div>

-### Configuring Naemon

-For now, we'll have to refer you to the [nagios documentation][nagios] for core documentation.
-So [please help](/community) writing our own documentation as soon as possible.

 ### Running Naemon